davidsainty/optiboot/README.md

 (https://www.sparkfun.com/tutorials/122) for use with XBee Series 1 devices.

+#### Are there any limits on which XBee can bootload which XBee? ####

+No.  In particular, it doesn't matter if the coordinator node is a separate and unrelated node.
+Any XBee address can bootload to any other Zigbee-networked XBee-hosted AVR device, so long as they share encryption keys.

 #### Does it work with XBee modules in endpoint mode? ####

 Yes it does, although it is of course a little slower getting going if the